SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 ### Sites are not listed in the SharePoint Admin UI / Tenant API

-"Modern" team sites are not visible in the SharePoint admin UI.
-You can access the list of "modern" team sites from the Office 365 groups admin user interface under the Office 365 admin portal.
-The SharePoint Online admin user interface only lists "classic" SharePoint sites.
+"Modern" team sites are not visible in the SharePoint Admin UI.
+You can access the list of "modern" team sites from the Office 365 groups Admin user interface under the Office 365 Admin portal.
+The SharePoint Online Admin user interface only lists "classic" SharePoint sites.
 This same limitation does not apply to the tenant API; you can use this API to enumerate "modern" team sites together with "classic" team sites.
-To obtain a list of only "modern" team sites, you can use the Groups end point from Microsoft Graph API.
+To obtain a list of only "modern" team sites, you can use the Groups end point from the Microsoft Graph API.

 ## Additional resources